 Gatica invited a group of neighbors to her home to discuss their experiences.
 With only a high school education and no organizing experience, Gatica co-founded the Mothers of Ituzaingó—a group of 16 mothers working together to put a stop to the indiscriminate agrochemical use that was poisoning their community.

-Gatica and the group of mothers began going door to door to conduct the first epidemiological study of the area and discovered the serious effects that pesticide spraying was having on the families in Ituzaingó.
+Gatica and the group of mothers began going door-to-door to conduct the first epidemiological study of the area and discovered the serious effects that pesticide spraying was having on the families in Ituzaingó.
 Residents reported cancer rates that were 41 times the national average (doctors suspect that many other cases go unreported), as well as high rates of neurological and respiratory diseases, birth defects, and infant mortality.

 With the findings confirming their worst fears, the Mothers of Ituzaingó brought together environmental groups in Argentina to launch a “Stop Spraying” campaign.
-They led press conferences, demonstrations and published materials to warn the public about the dangers of pesticides.
+They led press conferences, organized demonstrations, and published materials to warn the public about the dangers of pesticides.
 Gatica also met with research institutions to request scientific studies to confirm what she had observed in Ituzaingó.

 Despite these challenges, Gatica and the mothers’ advocacy has had resounding effects.
-In 2008, the president of Argentina ordered the minister of health to investigate the impact of pesticide use in Ituzaingó and a resulting study conducted by the Department of Medicine at Buenos Aires University corroborated the mothers’ door-to-door research linking pesticide exposure to public health.
+In 2008, the president of Argentina ordered the minister of health to investigate the impact of pesticide use in Ituzaingó, and a resulting study conducted by the Department of Medicine at Buenos Aires University corroborated the mothers’ door-to-door research linking pesticide exposure to public health.
 Gatica subsequently succeeded in getting a municipal ordinance passed that prohibited aerial spraying in Ituzaingó at distances of less than 2,500 meters from residences.
-In an unprecedented victory, a 2010 ruling from the Supreme Court not only banned agrochemical spraying near populated areas, but it also reversed the burden of proof—instead of residents proving that spraying causes harm, the government and soy producers must now prove the chemicals are safe.
+In an unprecedented victory, a 2010 ruling from the Supreme Court not only banned agrochemical spraying near populated areas, but it also reversed the burden of proof—instead of residents proving that spraying causes harm, the government and soy producers must now prove that the chemicals are safe.

-Other municipalities in Argentina have reached out to Gatica for help addressing similar problems in their neighborhoods.
+Other municipalities in Argentina have reached out to Gatica for help addressing similar problems in their areas.
 Recognizing the extent of the issue, Gatica is working with the Stop Spraying campaign to ban all aerial spraying in Argentina and create buffer zones so that agrochemicals are not used in close proximity to residential areas and waterways.
 With Argentina’s ban on endosulfan, which went into effect in July 2013, Gatica and her colleagues are pushing for a nationwide ban on glyphosate as well.